 - Comprehensive Family and Consumer Sciences

 - General Business (still held by many staff, but no longer issued)

 - By completing Option Two through N.J.A.C.
 6A:8-5.1(a)2, (educational experiences that are meaningful and relevant, that meet the needs of all students, and that provide students with opportunities to explore and achieve at high levels.
 Option Two may include, but is not limited to, one or more of the following: independent study; online learning; study abroad programs; student exchange programs; and structured learning experiences).

 - By completing one or more elective courses that integrate the content and skills required by N.J.A.C.
 6A:8-5.1(a)1v taught by staff holding a Social Studies; Business: Finance, Economics, and Law; Comprehensive Business; Comprehensive Family and Consumer Sciences; General Business certificate; or Math certificate.

 Note that school districts remain responsible for assessing and publicly reporting on the progress of all students in developing the financial literacy knowledge and skills specified by the Core Curriculum Content Standards, no matter how learned, according to N.J.A.C.
 6A:8‑3.1(a)3.

 Suggested core content for fulfillment of this requirement focuses on personal financial literacy and an understanding of foundational concepts in economics.
-The new 2009 standard, Personal Financial Literacy (Standard 9.2), includes the application of knowledge, skills, and ethical values when making consumer and financial decisions that impact self, the family, and local and global communities.
+Personal Financial Literacy (Standard 9.1), includes the application of knowledge, skills, and ethical values when making consumer and financial decisions that impact self, the family, and local and global communities.
 Topical strands address money management; credit and debt management; planning, saving and investing; becoming a critical consumer; risk management and insurance; and civic financial responsibility.
-In addition, the cumulative progress indicators for grades 9-12 in the 2009 social studies standards address various concepts in economics.
+In addition, the social studies standards for grades 9-12 address various concepts in economics.